darul75/personal-blog/posts/2015/2016-01-05_react-higher-order-components.md

 }
 ```

-See how we apply mixin with our service.
+See how we apply mixin on our service.

 ```javascript
 Object.assign(Scheduler.prototype, Logger);